Islamic terrorism: History

+A 2024 study by the Fondation pour l’innovation politique recorded 66,872 Islamist terrorist attacks worldwide between 1979 and April 2024, causing at least 249,941 deaths.
+The study found that attacks increased sharply after 2013, with 56,413 attacks recorded between 2013 and April 2024, representing 84.4% of the total recorded since 1979.
+It also found that 96.7% of attacks occurred in the Middle East and North Africa, South Asia, and Sub-Saharan Africa.

 Pre-20th century

 Whether Islamic terrorism is a recent phenomenon is disputed.
 Some maintain that there was no terrorism in Islam prior to late 20th and early 21st century, while others, such as Ibn Warraq, claim that from the beginning of Islam, "violent movements have arisen" such as the Kharijites, Sahl ibn Salama, Barbahari, Kadizadeli movement, Ibn Abd al-Wahhab, etc., "seeking to revive true Islam, which its members felt had been neglected in Muslim societies, who were not living up to the ideals of the earliest Muslims".
 The 7th century Kharijites, according to some, started from an essentially political position but developed extreme doctrines that set them apart from both mainstream Sunni and Shi'a Muslims.
 The group was particularly noted for adopting a radical approach to takfir, whereby they declared Muslim opponents to be unbelievers and therefore worthy of death, and also by their strong resemblance to contemporary ISIL.